Good education is the best treasure of the future

 The Ihsan way is variation and our teaching methods are designed to get the most out of students and unlock their potential.

 This methodology also allows teachers as observers to collect more data and notice the deficits that individual students have more effectively, which feeds into individually honing future classes to respond to student needs more efficiently and effectively.
+We encourage our teachers to engage in action research in classroom to continue to advance their teaching skills and help students learn the best they can.

 Our home-school agreement is designed to help parents understand the way in which the program works at Ihsan, and what our expectations are in terms of involvement.
 Similarly, it also clearly explains our role in child safeguarding as well as educational development, and the day-to-day program.